The ultimate relationship assessment

 Stage Six: You are not in a relationship and don’t want to be in one

-In this last and final position, you are not in a relationship and have absolute zero desire to have a partner.
+In this last and final position, you are not in a relationship and have absolutely zero desire to have a partner.
 In order to be in position six, you’d have to have certain beliefs about a relationship.
 You’d have to be living with the data of the past instead of the present moment.
 You’d have to be in a suffering state because you are essentially letting fear guide your decisions.
 You are not allowing openness or courage or love or awe or curiosity to lead you.

 How does your own relationship test?